digitalrebar/doc/user/cases/add_operating_system.rst

 then sets the next boot environment to localboot upon completion.
 See :ref:`api_provisioner_bootenv` and :ref:`api_provisioner_template`.

 #.
-Add iso to tftpboot/iso directory, */root/.cache/digitalrebar/tftpboot/isos*.
+Add iso to tftpboot/isos directory, usually on the admin node in */root/.cache/digitalrebar/tftpboot/isos*.
 #.
 Create install templates for new OS (or reuse)
 #.
 Create install bootenv for new OS
 #.
 Upload templates to provisioner